yycunc/FIREcaller/README.md

 #### Define the genome build

 Users are required to define the genome build type.
-It can be "hg19" or "GRCh38" for human data, and "mm9" or "mm10" for mouse data.
+It can be "hg19" or "GRCh38" for human data, "mm9" or "mm10" for mouse data.
+Other genome build type is also allowed, if so, the chromosome size of the tested species must be provided.
 If missing, an error message is returned.

 ```{r define the genome build, message=FALSE}
 gb<-'hg19'